Cairnstew/vscode-server/README.md

 Usage

-Coding: Place your code in the projects directory on the host, and it will appear in /home/coder/projects in code-server.
 Extensions: The Python extension (ms-python.python) is pre-installed.
 Install additional extensions via the code-server UI or define them in the Dockerfile.
 Persistence: User settings and extensions persist in the myproject_data Docker volume.
 Stopping the Container:docker-compose down